-- 1. To select the maximum current for monopolar cutting, first select one of the two socket connectors on the left side and press the yellow icon under the "max.
-Watt" button. - 2.
-Use the "+" and "-" buttons to adjust the power level in single steps. $-\mbox{ or }-$ - Use the slider to set the power level in steps of 10. - 3.
-Press the "?" button for more information on this selection. - 4.
-Confirm your selection by pressing the "OK" button. - or -
+1. To select the maximum current for monopolar cutting, first select one of the two socket connectors on the left side and press the yellow icon under the "max.
+Watt" button.

+The "max.
+Watt" power settings are relative values.
+This setting configures the maximum value of the desired upper power limit.
+Measured power values can and may therefore deviate from the characteristic power curves (see Section 10.2) by ±20%.

+- 2. Use the "+" and "-" buttons to adjust the power level in single steps. - or -

+Use the slider to set the power level in steps of 10.

+- 3. Press the "?" button for more information on this selection. - 4.
+Confirm your selection by pressing the "OK" button. - or